 Requiring a Kennel Club Registration

 Despite recognizing 189 dog breeds to date, the American Kennel Club is leaving hundreds of other dog breeds on its doorstep.
-These rejected breed are, on the other hand, accepted by other huge international organizations such as the Fédération Cynologique Internationale which recognizes over 332 dog breeds.
+These rejected breeds are, on the other hand, accepted by other huge international kennel clubs such as the Fédération Cynologique Internationale which recognizes over 332 dog breeds.

 Sniffing dogs for drug or bombs aren’t bred to be part of a pure breed or to be registered to the American Kennel Club!
 Instead, each dog is bred to a complementary partner in order to improve the bloodline’s olfactive performance.
 Same for herding dogs, hunting dogs, therapy dogs, racing dogs, assistance dogs, retrievers, and so on.

 Medical conditions affecting dogs can be classified in several ways:

 - Hereditary — both parents can contribute to affecting their offset with a given condition